-The Best Dog Toothpastes For Healthy Pet Teeth
+Reviewing The Best Canine Toothpaste Brands For Healthy Pet Teeth

-Brushing your dog’s teeth helps ensure healthy teeth and gums, AND improves their overall health.
+Brushing your dog’s teeth helps ensure healthy teeth and gums, but, more importantly, it helps to improve their overall health.

 Furthermore, preventing tartar build up means preventing inflamed gums and gum disease.
 This also means preventing bacterial infections that can spread directly into the bloodstream.

 Flavor is going to play a big role.
-Some of dog dental pastes are broth flavored.
+Some of the dog dental paste is broth flavored.
 Others are salty.
 The key thing is that your dog needs to like it.

 Ideally, you should be brushing them at least once a day.
 However, for most of us that is a little too optimistic.